-In particular, the legal basis of the procedures used for out-of-country voting (OCV) have remained complex, and the requirements were not well understood by voters and were potentially subject to non-uniform application.
+- 25. For the 2003 elections, as in previous national elections, the SEC issued both mandatory instructions and a "Reminder" for election officials.
+The legal status of the "Reminder" is unclear, so that the SEC's actions in this form remain subject to interpretation. - 26.
+In particular, the legal basis of the procedures used for out-of-country voting (OCV) has remained complex, and the requirements were not well understood by voters and were potentially subject to non-uniform application.
 The main issue in this regard concerned which voters could cast their ballots at OCV sites without having to present a special certificate, which must be obtained from the relevant local officials.